Mark Esposito: Early life and education

 Esposito grew up between Italy, the United States and Canada.
-He returned to Italy to gain both his BA and MA in human and social studies from the University of Turin, before moving again to the United States, where he resides in Boston.
-He completed his education with a doctoral degree in business and economics from the International School of Management in Paris, on a joint program with St. John’s University in New York City.
-He received post-doctorate education at Harvard Business School.
-In 2015, Esposito became a candidate to the Executive Doctorate of Business Administration at the École des Ponts ParisTech and its business school, which he defended in February 2018.
+He returned to Italy and studied at the University of Turin where he got his BA and MA in human and social studies.
+Then, he moved again to the United States, where he resided in Boston.
+He pursued a doctoral degree in business and economics from the International School of Management in Paris, on a joint program with St. John’s University in New York City.
+Esposito completed his post-doctorate studies, first at Harvard Business School, and then in 2015 at the École des Ponts ParisTech's business school where he pursued an Executive Doctorate of Business Administration, which he defended in February 2018.